 Once the contribution is made make sure to monitor the investment returns in order to gauge future funding.
 High returns will equate to lower future contributions and lower returns will push contributions towards the maximum.

-As a result of the higher limits, a business owner can use higher earning years that will to help them catch up on retirement contributions and maximize the tax deduction.
+As a result of the higher limits, a business owner can use higher earning years that will help them catch up on retirement contributions and maximize the tax deduction.